bfad/rope/docs/source/user_guide/install.rst

-line script must be installed at ``LASSO9_MASTER_HOME/bin/`` while the LassoApp can be installed at ``LASSO9_MASTER_HOME/LassoApps/`` if you want it available for every instance of Lasso, or at ``LASSO9_MASTER_HOME/LassoApps-disabled/`` if you want Rope to copy the LassoApp into each Rope application.
+line script must be installed at ``LASSO9_MASTER_HOME/bin/`` while the LassoApp can be installed at ``LASSO9_MASTER_HOME/LassoApps/`` if you want it available for every instance of Lasso, or at ``LASSO9_MASTER_HOME/LassoApps-disabled/`` if you want Rope to copy the LassoApp into each new Rope application.
 (If you start with it installed for all Lasso processes and decide you want to change it later, then don't forget to copy it to each projects' ``lasso_home/LassoApps`` directory.)